What is Currency Correlation? And How to Use It in Forex Trading

 Looking at correlations over the long term provides a clearer picture about the relationship between two currency pairs – this tends to be a more precise and definitive data point.
 There are many reasons for a change in correlation.
-The most common are deviating monetary policies, sensitivity of certain currency pairs to commodity prices as well as political and economic factors.
+The most common are deviating monetary policies, the sensitivity of certain currency pairs to commodity prices, and political and economic factors.

 Calculation of Correlation

 The ideal way to strengthen your position is to calculate your correlation pairing yourself.
 It sounds complex, but actually is quite simple.
-Just download our award winning MT4SE and start using it.
-The program will automatically do the calculation for you on different timeframes.
+Just download the award winning MetaTrader Supreme Edition plugin (MTSE) for MetaTrader 4 and MetaTrader 5, and start using it.
+The program will automatically perform the calculation for you on different timeframes.

 How to Use Currency Correlation in Forex Trading

-Understanding correlated currency pairs is vital to determining your portfolio's exposure to market volatility.
-Since currency trades in these pairs and no pair trades in a vacuum, it's critical to risk mitigation that you learn about these correlations and how they change.
+Understanding correlated currency pairs is vital in determining your portfolio's exposure to market volatility.
+Since currency trades in these pairs and no pair trades in a vacuum, it's critical to risk the mitigation that you learn about these correlations and how they change.

-The example above shows that CAD is the strongest as it shows +91 correlation between USD/CAD and EUR/CAD (CAD is the quote currency).
-The weakest correlation is between EUR/GBP (GBP is quote currency) and GBP/CHF (GBP is the base currency) – -96 – which means that the simultaneous positions in this pair in the same direction are very likely to cancel each other out, indicating the GBP strength.
+The example above shows that CAD is the strongest, as it shows a +91 correlation between USD/CAD and EUR/CAD (CAD is the quote currency).
+The weakest correlation is between EUR/GBP (GBP is the quote currency) and GBP/CHF (GBP is the base currency) – 96 – which means that the simultaneous positions in this pair within the same direction are very likely to cancel each other out, indicating GBP strength.